mrsvllmr/de_zoomcamp_2023_project/README.md

     - ```git clone https://github.com/mrsvllmr/de_zoomcamp_2023_project.git```

 2. Create a GCP account and a project (via GCP UI) <br>
-    -> GCP is used as it offers a 300$ 90 days trial; GCP will be used for storage/warehouse and visualization
+    -> GCP is used as it offers a 300$ 90 days trial and, as already touched upon, provides an entire platform

 3. Install Terraform (locally) (https://developer.hashicorp.com/terraform/downloads; download, unpack, set path variable) <span style="color:green"> (on your local machine)</span> <br>
     -> Terraform will be used to create resources on GCP via code (advantages are among others maintainability/versioning)